bouwe77/temba/readme.md

 Also nested (parent-child) are not supported (yet?), so every URI has the /:resource/:id structure and there is no way to indicate any relation, apart from within the JSON itself perhaps.

 Also there is no filtering, sorting, searching, custom routes, etc. (yet?).

-## When NOT to use

-As you've read, Temba is very, very, limited in its functionality and this is mostly deliberate to keep it simple.
-It is not meant as an enterprise solution.

-However, because it uses a database instead of a JSON file, it may be a quite robust solution for your use case.

 ## Under the hood